ardieb/RustyTracer/README.md

 # RustyTracer
-This is a pet project to test the waterr with rust and ray tracing!
+This is a pet project to test the waters with rust and ray tracing!
 So far, things are going great, but there's still lots to do.

 # Todo Items
 - ✔️ Add support for non-axis aligned bounding boxes